Location

 5000

-4 travelers are looking at this program
+5 travelers are looking at this program

 About Program

-Spend your summer in France with ISA!
+Spend your summer in France with ISA by WorldStrides!
 Lille is a charming city in the Nord-Pas de Calais region of Northern France that has retained its exceptional Flemish heritage while offering the luxuries of a modern city.
 Lille was developed around the Deûle River and has been home to a number or political influences and cultures, many of which can still be seen on the façades of its ancient and eclectic architecture.
 The Université Catholique de Lille is France's largest private university with over 22,500 full time students and 5,000 staff members.
 As a comprehensive university, it is home to 26 different faculties and schools and offers more than 140 distinct degrees in several centers of excellence to include Law, Economics & Management; Sciences and Engineering; Heath Sciences & Social Work; and Humanities!

 Video and Photos

-Diversity & Inclusion
+Diversity & Inclusion 💙

-Our team at ISA is committed to providing exceptional support through identity-focused advising and resources for students, university partners, and ISA staff.
-We have developed our ISA Diversity, Equity, and Inclusion (DEI) Committee to help serve all students and stakeholders, particularly the needs of underrepresented student populations.
-Our country-specific diversity pages offer information about the societies and cultural history of ISA destinations.
+Our team is committed to providing exceptional support through identity-focused advising and resources for students, university partners, and staff.
+We have developed our Diversity, Equity, and Inclusion (DEI) Committee to help serve all students and stakeholders, particularly the needs of underrepresented student populations.
+Our country-specific diversity pages offer information about the societies and cultural history of our destinations.
 This information can be used to start your reflection about how your intersecting identities relate to the host community context.

-Our team at ISA is committed to providing exceptional support through identity-focused advising and resources for students, university partners, and ISA staff.
-We have developed our ISA Diversity, Equity, and Inclusion (DEI) Committee to help serve all students and stakeholders.
-Our country-specific diversity pages offer information about the societies and cultural history of ISA destinations.
+Our team is committed to providing exceptional support through identity-focused advising and resources for students, university partners, and staff.
+We have developed our Diversity, Equity, and Inclusion (DEI) Committee to help serve all students and stakeholders, particularly the needs of underrepresented student populations.
+Our country-specific diversity pages offer information about the societies and cultural history of our destinations.
 This information can be used to start your reflection about how your intersecting identities relate to the host community context.

-ISA is committed to facilitating quality programming to students with varying levels of neurodivergence.
+ISA by WorldStrides is devoted to facilitating quality programming to students with varying levels of neurodivergence.
 Our Health & Safety team is available to answer questions about insurance and medication, as well as provide students with materials on overseas access to support.

-ISA is committed to facilitating quality programming to students with varying levels of accessibility.
+We are dedicated to facilitating quality programming to students with varying levels of accessibility.
 With our wide portfolio of program types and locations we’re confident there is a suitable and accessible program for each student.
 Accommodations abroad can be complex and take time, so those with accessibility needs should inform ISA of any accommodations requests as early as possible in the advising process.
 Please contact accessibilityteam@studiesabroad.com with questions or for more information.

-Impact
+Impact 🌎

 We have partnered with Fill it Forward to engage team members and program participants in waste reduction practices.
 The goal is to encourage the elimination of single-use waste.
 Every QR code scan shows the impact of reusable bottles and unlocks a donation to environmental impact groups.

-WorldStrides, a global organization, is committed to educate and serve communities worldwide.
+ISA by WorldStrides, a global organization, is committed to educate and serve communities worldwide.
 Our commitment is fueled by the passion of our team members and partners to make experiential learning accessible, while also being socially, environmentally, and ethically responsible.
 Together, we accomplish this by investing in initiatives to promote inclusion, diversity, and sustainability.

 In 2014, GlobaLinks Learning Abroad merged with International Studies Abroad (ISA), therefore, the GlobaLinks program reviews may not accurately reflect the new program structure, which has been greatly improved through the integration with ISA.